-We need to also factor in how much was invested into the Country Coach to increase the value since purchasing it.
+We must also factor in how much was invested into the Country Coach to increase its value since purchasing it.
 We spent about $12K on our interior remodel supplies and decor.
-And we upgraded our power system with lithium batteries, hybrid inverter, and solar panels, so we could spend extended periods of time off-grid, and save on camping fees.
+And we upgraded our power system with lithium batteries, a hybrid inverter, and solar panels, so we could spend extended time off-grid and save on camping fees.
 This was a project in partnership with Battle Born Batteries and Zamp Solar.
 We also upgraded our RV awning and slide topper fabrics thanks to Tough Top Awnings.
 We estimate these upgrades to be worth about $16K all up (including labor).

-So let’s put a total $28K value on RV upgrades and improvements, which would bring the total investment value to $54,500.
+So let’s put a total $28K value on RV upgrades and improvements, bringing the total investment value to $54,500.

 This does not factor in the RV costs for repairs and maintenance of $23,268 or $862 a month (to keep it comparable with the Tiffin depreciation example).